 Generally, there are two types of credit repayments: installment credit and revolving credit.
 Installment credit, or closed end credit, is paid back with scheduled, periodic payments and is typically used for real estate and auto loans.
 Revolving credit has open ended payments, and any funds repaid are available to be borrowed again, as is done with credit cards and home equity lines of credit.

 Installment credit and revolving credit may come as secured or unsecured loans.
 Since secured loans require an asset held as collateral (such as your car), they are less risky for the lender, and usually have lower interest rates.
 Unsecured loans require no collateral, and usually involve a higher interest rate, since they’re approved solely based on the borrower’s creditworthiness and promise to repay.

 Review your credit card statement

 Did you know your credit card statement has a helpful Minimum Payment Warning?
 This “warning” provides an estimate of how long it can take to pay off your credit card balance if you make only the minimum payment each month.
 It also shows you how much you can save by paying a slightly larger amount, and paying off your entire bill in 3 years.

 The bottom line: paying the minimum balance will not only hurt your credit, but will also keep you in debt longer.

 We hope you’ve found these tips helpful.
 At SkyOne, we are here to help you build up your credit score while assist with your borrowing needs.
 As a SkyOne member, even if you have a blemished credit history, we will find a way to help you.
 Your FICO score only determines the rate you pay on your loan.
 We won’t approve or deny your loan based on your score.

-Contact a SkyOne Lending Specialist for more guidance on improving your FICO credit score.
+Speak to a SkyOne Lending Specialist for more guidance on improving your FICO credit score.

 Courtesy of BALANCE, and Dan Mostovoy, SkyOne Lending Manager